keyow/club2/README.md

 nc <IP> 31338
 ```

-You are ready to go!
 Now you are allowed to type and send messages in the second window.
+You can see all messages in the first window.

 > Notice that you need to press Enter twice to send the message.
 This feature allows users to send multiline messages.